rkaiser0324/docker-openvpn-pihole/README.md

 # docker-openvpn-pihole

-Create a single docker-compose and get the benefits of pi-hole on your mobile devices outside your home network.
+Create a single docker-compose and get the benefits of [Pi-hole](https://pi-hole.net/) and [OpenVPN](https://openvpn.net) on any device, inside or outside your home network.
+This was forked from [mr-bolle/docker-openvpn-pihole](https://github.com/mr-bolle/docker-openvpn-pihole) with some bugs fixed along with general usability enhancements.

-Rationale for this repository: I want to connect OpenVPN to Pi-Hole as easily as possible.
-However, the user can make changes (meaningful to me), or just use my preferences.

 Many thanks to:
 * GitHub @ [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn/)